chinapedia/wikipedia.abstract.en/Page/Corona_Australis.md

 Deep sky objects

-R_Coronae_Australis_region.jpg's La Silla Observatory.
+'s La Silla Observatory.
 According to ESO, "The light blue nebulosity seen in this picture is mostly due to the reflection of starlight off small dust particles."
 "A prominent dark lane crosses the image from the centre to the bottom left.
 Here the visible light emitted by the stars that are forming inside the cloud is completely absorbed by the dust.
 These objects could only be detected by observing at longer wavelengths, by using a camera that can detect infrared radiation."]]

 In the north of the constellation is the Corona Australis Molecular Cloud, a dark molecular cloud with many embedded reflection nebulae, including NGC 6729, NGC 6726–7, and IC 4812.
 A star-forming region of around , it contains Herbig–Haro objects (protostars) and some very young stars.
 About 430 light years (130 parsecs) away, it is one of the closest star-forming regions to the Solar System.
 The related NGC 6726 and 6727, along with unrelated NGC 6729, were first recorded by Johann Friedrich Julius Schmidt in 1865.
 The Coronet cluster, about 554 light years (170 parsecs) away at the edge of the Gould Belt, is also used in studying star and protoplanetary disk formation.[5]